Share the page

 Our approach

 The growing number of crises and conflicts is making AFD Group’s areas of intervention increasingly volatile and complex.
-These realities require AFD to adapt its operations in order to better meet the needs of its partners and the vulnerable populations affected by these crises.
+These realities require AFD to adapt its strategy and operations in order to better meet the needs of its partners and the vulnerable populations affected by these crises.

 Coordinating a development mandate, humanitarian action and peacebuilding